Papahana/Docker/README.rst

     docker build .  # Build the image from a Dockerfile docker image tag old_name:old_tag new_name:new_tag  # Change the name:tag.
 This second image depends on the original one

+    docker update  # In case you want to change something to an already running container docker inspect  # Use this command whith the update instruction to see the specs

 Linux System Commands
 ===============